Electric motorsport: World Rallycross (World RX)

 Since the 2022 season, the FIA World Rallycross Championship top category "World RX" uses the fully electric class RX1e.
 All cars in this new class are based on the same powertrain developed by Kreisel Electric.

 A second-tier electric support series to the World Rallycross Championship is RX2e.
 The first season of six races was held alongside the 2021 WorldRX season.
 It uses a spec car developed by QEV Technologies and Swedish rallycross team Olsbergs MSE.

 Projekt E was an electric support series during the 2020 World Rallycross season., but due to the COVID-19 only two rounds were contested.
 No further races have been held since then.

 Nitro Rallycross

 Since the 2022–23 season, the main Nitro Rallycross category is electric.
 The car, designated FC1-X, has been developed by QEV Technologies and Olsbergs MSE.

 Andros Trophy

 The Andros Trophy, a French ice racing series, began experimenting with electric cars in 2007.
 An electric car class was added in 2010.
 The car, developed by Exagon, features a 67 kW engine and a total weight of 800 kg.
 Since the 2019–20 season, the series has exclusively featured electric cars.

 Jaguar I-Pace eTrophy

 The Jaguar I-Pace eTrophy was a stock car support series for Formula E run by Jaguar lasting for two Formula E seasons from 2018 to 2020.
 The races took place on the same tracks and on the same day as the Formula E races.

-eSkootr Championship

-The eSkootr Championship ("eSC") is a championship for two wheeled e-scooters.
-The series uses racing e-scooters capable of up to 100 kmph (62 mph).
-Each heat in the championship only lasts around 5 minutes, due to the battery constraints of the e-scooters.
-The inaugural championship season was contested in 2022.